EastonArcher/Python-Automation/README.md

 ## Python Automation Ideas

-### Public repository of different ideas that can be simplified using automation
+### Public repository of everyday ideas that can be simplified using automation